Read our tips for calm family mealtimes to help your family eat together from Anna, our Nutritional Therapist working in Bristol.

 - Get older children to help set the table and take responsibility for a small job around meal preparation.

 - My children are 3 and 7 and we have recently introduced a new routine of asking each other about our day.
-We ask, ‘what was the best thing that happened today?’ and then sometimes we go round again and ask ‘what was the next best thing that happened?’ and it’s a really lovely way to share the good parts of the day.
+We ask, ‘what was the best thing that happened today?’.
+Sometimes we go round again and ask ‘what was the next best thing that happened?’ and it’s a really lovely way to share the good parts of the day.

 Are you looking for tips on healthy meals for you and your family?
 Get in touch with Anna to find out how nutritional therapy can help you with your health goals.
 A free 15 minute health consultation is available on request – email@example.com or 07812010412 to book yours.